 Logos, Rozalie Hirs’ second collection of poems, has the reader traveling through the human body.
 Inside the book there is an anatomical drawing, made by artist Noëlle von Eugen, by which the reader can navigate through the collection.
 The ‘logos’ of the title might refer to the laws of the body, of thought, the imagination, and the word.
 In the many love poems, the beloved turns out to be a human being of flesh and blood, and at the same time, language.

 Contents 1.
 Program notes, review 2.
-Sound recording 3.
+Listen 3.
 Technical details 4.
 Past performances Program notes Sacro Monte was commissioned by La Nuova Arca, Turin, for the concert series ‘Il Suono dei Parchi’ by the ensemble Antidogma, touring seven natural reserves in Piemonte, northern Italy, in the fall of 1997.
 Seven […]